ekaterinakreis/ekaterinakreis/README.md

 - 👋 Hi, I’m @ekaterinakreis
 - 👀 I’m interested in interior design and art
-- 🌱 I’m currently learning Python and QA
+- 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate with someone who learns Python
+- 💞️ I’m looking to collaborate with someone who learns Python or JS
 - 📫 How to reach me ...

 <!---